dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/landing-page/index.md

 🚀Toggle the display property on completely different sections of the site.
 You might have a completely different set of elements for the links section for instance.
 Toggle one off and the other on.

-You should end up with something akin to:
+At this point it might look something akin to:

 ![](img/responsive.jpg){: .fancy .tiny}